 Many of our clients are passionate about making an impact by supporting causes that have touched their own lives.
 With this year being one accompanied by a variety of new hardships and challenges, charitable giving this season is even more important for those who are able.
-Read on for more information about donating responsibility from the professional wealth managers at Morris Financial Concepts.
+Read on for more information about donating responsibility from the professional financial advisors at Morris Financial Concepts.

 A Charleston Financial Planner’s Guide to Charitable Giving